-Day 13: Khujand - Tashkent
+Day 13: Khujand to Tashkent

 In the morning you will enjoy a tour of Khujand, taking in the city highlights.
-Start by exploring Pushkin Square with Kamoli Khudjandi Square, Timur Malik's fortress and Sugd Museum, then continue to the Muslihiddin Memorial Complex and Panjshanbe Bazaar - offering a wide range of goods and services.

-Later, travel approximately 2 hours to Tashkent, crossing the border into Uzbekistan on the way.
+Start by exploring Pushkin Square with Kamoli Khudjandi Square, Timur Malik's fortress and Sugd Museum, then continue to the Muslihiddin Memorial Complex and Panjshanbe Bazaar which offers a wide range of goods.
+After lunch travel approximately 2 hours to Tashkent, crossing the border, Oibekand, into Uzbekistan on the way.